 KJV – any, appetite, beast, body, breath, creature, ⨯dead(-ly), desire, ⨯ (dis-) contented, ⨯ fish, ghost, +greedy, he, heart(-y), (hath, ⨯ jeopardy of) life ([idiom] in jeopardy), lust, man, me, mind, mortally, one, own, person, pleasure, (her-, him-, my-, thy-) self, them (your) -selves, + slay, soul, + tablet, they, thing, ([idiom] she) will, ⨯ would have it.

-Genesis 2.7 is not the first time the term soul is used.
-In fact, It is present 4 times before in Genesis 1.20, 30 (where it’s translated, has life), and in Gen. 1.21,24 (creature).
-Notice that from Genesis 1.20 to 2.7 the term nephesh is used 5 times.
+Genesis 2:7 is not the first usage of the term soul.
+It is present four times before in Genesis 1:20, 30 (where it’s translated, has life), and in Gen. 1:21,24 (creature).
+Notice that from Genesis 1:20 to 2:7 the term nephesh is used five times.
 Importantly, in English, the translators omitted it twice and used the translation creature twice and soul once.
 Check this for yourself using the Interlinear Bible at UnlockBibleMeaning.com.

-Sorry to be insistent about the details but with this specific, very delicate subject, as you’ll see, the translators took certain liberties.
-The main one in these five verses is that every time nephesh refers to animals (fish, fowl, fauna) they either omitted it or used creature.
-Only when it comes to man do they use soul.
-This is important.
-Because, in reality, from a Biblical Hebrew point of view, each animal and each man, (ie. humans) is a nefesh, a soul or a creature.
+Sorry to insist on the details, but with this specific, very delicate subject, as you’ll see, the translators took certain liberties.
+The main one in these five verses is that every time nephesh refers to animals (fish, fowl, fauna), they either omitted it or used creature.
+Only when it comes to man, do they use soul.
+This point is essential because, from a Biblical Hebrew point of view, each animal and each man (i.e., human) is a nefesh, a soul, or a creature.

 What follows is only a smattering of the 700+ passages because of space limitations.
 Yes, I’ve chosen these verses for a purpose.
 You need to verify that I’m not misappropriating their usage.